-- The investments of the Funds must comply with the requirements and restrictions set out in the Municipal Act, 2001, specifically Eligible investments and Related Financial Agreements, Ontario Regulation 438/97 and any revisions thereof. - Minimum quality standard for eligible individual bonds is "BBB" and for short term securities is "R-1 low" as rated by a recognized bond rating agency. - Please refer to chart in Section 4.06 for maximum quantity restrictions. - The City shall not invest in a security that is payable in any currency other than Canadian dollars. - Securities lending is acceptable but must be properly securitized.
+- The investments of the Funds must comply with the requirements and restrictions set out in the Municipal Act, 2001, specifically Eligible investments, Related Financial Agreements and Prudent Investment, Ontario Regulation 438/97 and any revisions thereof. - Minimum quality standard for eligible individual bonds is "BBB" and for short term securities is "R-1 low" as rated by a recognized bond rating agency. - Please refer to chart in Section 4.06 for maximum quantity restrictions. - The City shall not invest in a security that is expressed or payable in any currency other than Canadian dollars with the exception of those investments specified in Section 4.07 and footnote 6 of Appendix "A".